 Welcome to the Art History Libguide.
 This page is meant to be a starting point for your research and interest in Art History.
 The tabs at the top of the page will guide you to information through the library catalog, indexes and databases, image searches, websites that are rich in the hundreds of periods, artists, and places,all related to a subject some call the most liberal of the liberal arts.
-Do not hesitate to contact Anne Haas, the librarian at the Pierce Art Library, at firstname.lastname@example.org or x3690.
+Do not hesitate to contact Anne Haas, the librarian at the Pierce Art Library, at X3690 or email firstname.lastname@example.org.

 To see a list of the most commonly used indexes and databases used for research in Art History, click on the tab at the top of this page, labeled "Indexes and Databases."
 You will see explanations of each of the databases, including the dates of coverage.